flyntwp/flynt/docs/getting-started/basic-component.md

 </div>
 ```

 Voilà!
 We're done.

-Check out the front-end of your site and admire your new component.
+Components defined within the `pageComponents` area in the `default.json` page template will now be output where the area is called.
+Load the front-end of your site and you will see your new component.

 <div class="alert alert-steps">
   <h2>Next Steps</h2>

-  <p>In the next section we will tackle making this content dynamic - adding user-editable content fields and manipulating this data before passing it to the view.</p>
+  <p>In the next section we will tackle making this content dynamic by adding user-editable content fields.
+We will then learn to manipulate this data before we pass it to the view and render it.</p>

   <p><a href="dynamic-component.md" class="btn btn-primary">Go to Section 3</a></p>
 </div>